Yoga District teacher Kat, founder of Sri Mama School of Yoga(1), has a M.S. in Nutrition and Integrative Health specializing in Perinatal Nutrition.

 As a new mom, Kat especially loves teaching expecting mamas yoga practices.
 Her classes enhance the physical, emotional and spiritual experiences of pregnancy, childbirth and life.
 Does that sounds like something you are interested in learning about and teaching?

-Then attend her Prenatal Yoga Teacher Training April 26th – May 19th and read on to find out more about it.
+Then attend her 4 weekend of Prenatal Yoga Teacher Training September 13th – November 17th and read on to find out more about it.

 While Kat’s training is geared towards teachers, it would also be appropriate for experienced yoga practitioners as well.